 A Pilot Study of Vincristine Sulfate Liposome Injection (Marqibo®) in Combination With UK ALL R3 Induction Chemotherapy for Children, Adolescents, and Young Adults With Relapse of Acute Lymphoblastic Leukemia

-Diagnosis Patients must have a diagnosis of acute lymphoblastic leukemia (ALL) with ≥ 5%blasts in the bone marrow (M2 or M3), with or without extramedullary disease (excluding active Central Nervous System 3 involvement).
+- Cohort A: Patients must have a diagnosis of acute lymphoblastic leukemia (ALL) or mixed phenotypic acute leukemia with ≥ 5% blasts in the bone marrow (M2 or M3), with or without extramedullary disease) or a diagnosis of lymphoblastic lymphoma.

-- Patients must have relapsed disease after attaining at least a first remission.
-They may be in first to third relapse.
+- Patients must have relapsed or refractory disease after attaining at least a first remission.
+They may be in first to third relapse..

 - Patients with Philadelphia chromosome t(9;22) positive disease must have received at least two prior tyrosine kinase inhibitors.